genzouw/docker-tags/README.md

 5
 8.0.16

+# For official images, "library /" can be omitted.
-$ docker run --rm genzouw/docker-tags library/mysql
+$ docker run --rm genzouw/docker-tags mysql
 latest
 8.0.17
 8.0